 speaker

 President and Chief Executive Officer

-Yeah, yes, Dan.
-We haven't seen that yet.
-I think a couple things.
-About 80 to 85% of our revenue is activity-based.
-These are consumables that are required to operate for our customers, whether it's coil tubing or wire line or our downhole tools.
-We're really close to that.
-What we wanted to do though, what we thought was prudent is when you see oil prices come down to a level like they're at now, unless there's a rebound, we believe rig count or overall activity is going to follow with a lag.
-Part of our cost-saving effort, part of our material, let's call it slowdown of inbound material that we wanted to get ahead of this thing.
-I think it's easier if you make the cut sooner.
-Let's say we work a little bit more overtime.
+Yeah, yes, Dan, we haven't seen that yet.
+I think a couple things, you know, about 80 to 85 percent of our revenue is activity-based, so these are, you know, consumables that are required to operate for our customers, you know, whether it's coil tubing or wireline or our downhole tools, so We're really close to that.
+What we wanted to do, though, is what we thought was prudent, is when you see oil prices come down to a level like they're at now, unless there's a rebound, we believe rig count or overall activity is going to follow with a lag.
+And so part of our cost-saving effort, part of our material, let's call it slowdown of inbound material, that we wanted to get ahead of this thing.
+So I think it's easier if you make the cut sooner.
+And then let's say we work a little bit more overtime.
 We use a little bit more inventory.
-And if oil prices rebound in the next couple of months or next couple of weeks, it won't hurt our long-term ability to respond to that.
+And if oil prices, let's say, rebound in the next couple months or next couple weeks, it won't hurt our long-term ability to respond to that.
 So we're going to stay close to the customers.
 We're going to follow our inbound orders.
 The canary in the coal mine, if we see shipments drop off in a month, we'll know our customers are pulling back.
-But right now, we haven't heard any specific indications of that.
+But for right now, we haven't heard any specific indications of that.
 So we're operating business as usual, but we're keeping an eye out and we're going to be proactive in how we respond.

+speaker